jyn514/jyn514.github.io/content/a-year-to-fix-security.md

 We need to fix vulnerabilities across the industry so that we aren't caught unawares.
 And for one of the first times in computing history, we have the ability to!
 We can use frontier LLMs that move faster than a human to find and fix these issues in the time we have left.
+The hard remaining part is deploying the fixes.

 This probably sounds like nonsense words or hysterical overreacting to most people, so here's what that means:
 - "GLM" is a kind of LLM (AI).
 The GLM family is *open-weight*, which means anyone can download and run the models.